tikkikkit21/LinkedInLearning/Misc/Unity2D/README.md

 - See `AnimatedTexture.cs`
 - We can use the offset to make it look like the background is scrolling by
     - Player is technically standing still
-    - Scrolling background makes it look like it's moving
+    - Scrolling background makes it look like our player is moving

 ### Emulate Parallax Scrolling
 - Can remove the *Mesh Collider* from the background *quad*